-Nevertheless, on 16 April 2019 the European Parliament adopted a BRRD 2, which, among others, amended the BRRD.
+Nevertheless, on 16 April 2019 the European Parliament adopted a BRRD 2, which, amongst other things, amended the BRRD.
 According to BRRD 2, mortgage credit institutions shall be exempted from the MREL requirement at the consolidated level.
 The BRRD II has been published in the Official Journal of the European Union on 7 June 2019 and entered into force on 27 June 2019.
-BRRD 2 was implemented in Poland by the amendment act to the Resolution Act and certain other acts dated 8 July 2021 (Ustawa z dnia 8 lipca 2021 r. o zmianie ustawy o Bankowym Funduszu Gwarancyjnym, systemie gwarantowania depozytów oraz przymusowej restrukturyzacji oraz niektórych innych ustaw).